- Sanding to remove paint from wood by hand is not the best way to do it.

 This is why modern-day sanders have a built-in dust collection system with see-through dust canisters.
 This way, you know exactly when to take that dusty trash out!

-Ans: A brushless motor is much quieter and faster compared to other motors.
+A brushless motor is much quieter and faster compared to other motors.
 It also produces a low amount of heat even after you’ve had it running for a long period.
 Due to their low heat generation, brushless motors are also a lot safer to use.
-As the work demands, sanders are often used without a break.
-You need at least a 2.4-amp motor to keep the power tool up and running for such a long time.

-Ans: If you don’t want to spend extra money on electric sanders, you can get chemical paint strippers and a sturdy scraper for the same job.
+If you don’t want to spend extra money on electric sanders, you can get chemical paint strippers and a sturdy scraper for the same job.
 Baking soda and hot water do it for metals, but when it comes to wood, you have to be extra careful.
-Wood is porous, and therefore, any chemical reaction might cost you the rich surface of the wood.

 With a suitable random orbit sander, you can scrape off flaky old paint and smooth the surface for an exciting new project!

-It was a tough job to short-list sanders for both a DIY woodworker and a professional.
-And yet, here we are with the best sander for removing paint from wood.
+And yet, here I am with the best sander for removing paint from wood.
 It is no other than Bosch ROS20VSC.
 This one comes with a stalwart motor, extra sanding pads, a dust canister, and an easy-to-carry bag to top it all off!